-For the year ended 31 December 2021, the Group recorded total revenue of RMB72,830,000 and profit attributable to owners of the Company for the year of RMB59,750,000.
-The Group's revenue was derived principally from its manufacture and sale of pressure vessels (including fire-fighting equipment products and pressure vessels products) in the PRC (excluding Hong Kong) and overseas, provision of fire technology inspection services, installation and inspection of marine fire-fighting equipment and sales of aquarium products.
+For the year ended 31 December 2022, the Group recorded total revenue of RMB62,198,000 and profit attributable to owners of the Company for the year of RMB5,586,000.
+The Group's revenue was derived principally from its manufacture and sale of pressure vessels (including fire-fighting equipment products and pressure vessels products) in the PRC (excluding Hong Kong) and overseas, provision of fire technology inspection services, installation and inspection of marine fire-fighting equipment, sales of aquarium products and property investment segment.